 6 Regular Episodes: If the weather was bad, episodes would get pushed back at least a week until the next weekend.
 If it rained two weeks in a row, episodes would get pushed back multiple weeks and “fans” on the internet would start sending abuse and complaints.

 7 Unwelcome Visitors: It seems like a simple concept, but we don’t want people coming to our houses uninvited.
 People see us filming on the driveway and think that this means they have an open invitation to come and visit whenever they want.
-On two occasions “fans” actually came inside the house.
+Even since leaving the driveway, on two occasions “fans” have come into our houses.
+This is not even the place we were filming.
 Can you imagine getting out of the shower and realising a complete stranger is just standing in your room smiling at you?
 Just think about that for a second.
-They are inside the house and don’t think that there is any issue at all that they are complete strangers and un-invited.
+They are inside your house and don’t think that there is any issue at all that they are complete strangers and un-invited.

 8 Leaks: At least two different people made a habit of regular sneaky drivebys to film/photograph whatever we were working on and then post their images on social media with the express purpose of spoiling up coming videos.